 Chapter 28 : Chapter Twenty-Eight - Severus

-Over the past couple months, most of our time alone was spent exploring Avrille’s newly reacquired powers; teaching her how to control them if they were too wild, and therefore dangerous, or figuring out how to create the desired effect if a simple spell didn’t work for her.
-Avrille’s powers were so great and complicated that even I had a difficult time trying to guide her through them.
-It was as if the magic I was used to and that I taught to students was like words on a page whereas Avrille’s magic operated in all three dimensions.
+Over the past couple months, most of our time alone was allocated to exploring Avrille’s newly reacquired powers; teaching her how to control them if they were too wild, and therefore dangerous, or figuring out how to create the desired effect if a simple spell didn’t work for her.
+Avrille’s powers were so boundless and complicated that even I had a difficult time trying to guide her through them.
+It was as if the magic I was used to and that I taught to students was like words on a page, whereas Avrille’s magic operated in all three dimensions.

 It was now Easter Sunday, and the holiday break had officially begun.
-I had already spent the past few days signing out students who had returned home the previous morning on the train.
-Avrille and I had spent a few hours after dinner in one of the empty dungeon galleries near my own rooms practising advanced defensive spells.
-Since learning about the despicable actions of Lucius earlier in the year, I was adamant Avrille would not be so defenceless the next time someone tried to take advantage of her.
+I had already spent the past few days signing out students, who had returned home the previous morning on the train.
+Avrille and I had spent a few hours after dinner in one of the empty dungeon galleries near my own rooms, practising advanced defensive spells.
+Since learning about the despicable actions of Lucius earlier in the year, I was adamant Avrille would not be so unprotected the next time someone tried to take advantage of her.

 We had found early on in her magic lessons that the dungeons made for an ideal practise space.
 Though I insisted I didn’t mind and could repair everything, Avrille was quite hesitant to keep destroying the possessions in my parlour, so we had moved into this space instead.
-Since the Slytherin dormitories and my classrooms were in another part of the dungeons entirely, this half of the space under the castle was always deserted.
+Since the Slytherin dormitories and my classrooms were in another part of the dungeons entirely, this half of the space under the castle guaranteed isolation.
 Further along the same corridor as my own rooms was the spacious gallery we were currently occupying.
-It was nothing more than a bare stone chamber with utilitarian lights and towering bare windows that showed the lake.
-However, the room had a good, solid oak door and thick walls that were soundproof and able to withstand the vicious, though mostly accidental, magical onslaughts of my most beloved treasure.
+It was nothing more than a stone chamber with utilitarian lights and towering, bare windows that showed the lake.
+However, the room had a good, solid, oak door and thick walls that were soundproof and able to withstand the vicious, though mostly accidental, magical onslaughts of my most beloved treasure.

 Avrille had just finished producing the advanced Shielding Charm I’d been teaching her when I thought I might have her try to conjure a Patronus.
 Though it was highly unlikely Avrille would ever encounter a Dementor, I thought it would certainly not hurt for her to know the charm since it could also be used for communication with others.
 It was growing quite late, but I figured I could at least give her a basic idea of the spell, and we could continue working on it through the week if she found the concept hard to grasp at first.